Free Iowa Records: Background Checks, Arrests & More

 Iowa vital records include adoption records, marriage certificates, birth certificates, death records, property records, genealogy reports, and divorce decrees.
 With that said, this section will only discuss birth, death, marriage, and divorce records.

 Are Iowa Vital Records Certificates Publicly Available?
-How to See Free Iowa Marriage Records
+(How To See Free Iowa Marriage Records)

-Whether vital records throughout Iowa are open to the public or not depends on the individual record.
 For instance, both birth and marriage certificates are technically public records, but they have to be at least 75 years old before anyone is allowed access to them.
 Death certificates aren’t open to the public for 50 years.
-Divorce records are open to the public immediately after finalization; each Iowa counties’ divorce rates are shown in the image below.5

 Source: Census Bureau